Birdlip Mirror: Handle

 The handle contains a slot used to fix it to the mirror plate.
 It is large and complex compared to other surviving Iron Age mirrors.
 It is made from cast bronze and decorated with red glass enamel inlay.

 The terminal ring contains a separate inner circular area, but it appears to have been repaired or replaced at some point.
 This is deduced from the fact that some of the metal at its top has been cut away, and the join of the terminal to the inner circular area has been precisely fitted into this gap.
 Based on this, the archaeologist Jody Joy has speculated that the inner circle is a later addition, and thus "a period of time elapsed between the mirror's manufacture and deposition."

 Condition

 Because of the short time between its creation and burial, the mirror is in very good condition and has suffered little corrosion.
 Some of the edging on the left-hand side of the decorated plate is missing, revealing striations (markings) likely used to secure the edgings to the plate.

-The centre of the mirror plate contains a punch mark, which may have been sustained after rediscovery or made as part of the object's construction.
-The undecorated side still retains much of its origional reflectivity.
+The centre of the mirror plate contains a punch mark which may have been sustained after rediscovery or made as part of the object's construction.
+The undecorated side still retains much of its original reflectivity.